 All interactions except JSON contain the Bot Message field.
 It must be filled, max length = 4000 chars

-If you leave the Bot Message or Error Response fields empty, then you will see the information icon next to the tab:
+If you leave the Bot Message or Error Response fields empty, then you will see the warning icon next to the tab:

 If you check Highlight Extracted Data for a particular interaction, you will be able to highlight important data such as email addresses or phone numbers in the test chat.
 To do so, you should also press the 'Highlight extracted data' button in the header of the Test chat.

-By clicking the 'Additional Options' button the following pop up menu opens:
+By clicking the 'Additional Options' button the following menu will open up:

-Test Interaction - this immediately starts a conversation from the selected interaction.
+Test Interaction - starts a conversation from the selected interaction.

 Set As First Interaction - moves the interaction up to the top of the list.
 The conversation begins with the first interaction.

 Rename - change the name of the interaction.

-Copy - duplicate the interaction.
-All data and settings will be duplicated too.
+Copy - duplicate the interaction with all its data and settings.